After Maine Voters Approve Medicaid Expansion, Governor Raises Objections

 Medicaid expansion would bring health coverage to about 70,000 people in Maine.

-As a battle now brews over implementation in Maine, other states will likely be watching: groups in Idaho and Utah are trying to put Medicaid expansion on their state ballots next year.
+As a battle now brews over implementation in Maine, other states are likely to be watching: Groups in Idaho and Utah are trying to put Medicaid expansion on their state ballots next year.

 With passage of the ballot measure, Maine is poised to join the 31 states and the District of Columbia that have already expanded Medicaid to cover adults with incomes up to 138 percent of the federal poverty level.
-That's about $16,000 dollars for an individual, and about $34,000 for a family of four.
+That's about $16,000 for an individual, and about $34,000 for a family of four.

 Currently, people in Maine who make too much for traditional Medicaid and who aren't eligible for subsidized health insurance on the federal marketplace fall into a coverage gap.
 It was created when the Supreme Court made Medicaid expansion under the Affordable Care Act optional.

 That's the situation Kathleen Phelps finds herself in.
-She's a hairdresser from Waterville who has emphysema and chronic obstructive pulmonary disease.
-She says she has had to forgo her medications and oxygen because she can't afford them.
-"Finally, finally, maybe people now people like myself can get the healthcare we need," she said.
+A hairdresser from Waterville who has emphysema and chronic obstructive pulmonary disease, she says she has had to forgo her medications and oxygen because she can't afford them.
+"Finally, finally, maybe people now, people like myself, can get the health care we need," she said.

 Medicaid expansion would also be a win for hospitals.
 More than half of them in Maine are operating in the red.
 Across the state, they provide more than $100 million a year in charity care, according to the Maine Hospital Association.
-Expanding Medicaid coverage will bolster their fiscal health and give doctors and nurses more options to treat their formerly uninsured patients, says Jeff Austin, a spokesman with the association.
+Expanding Medicaid coverage would bolster their fiscal health and give doctors and nurses more options to treat their formerly uninsured patients, says Jeff Austin, a spokesman with the association.

-"There are just avenues of care that open up when you see a patient from recommending a prescription drug or seeing a counselor," he said.
+"There are just avenues of care that open up when you see a patient, from recommending a prescription drug or seeing a counselor," he said.
 "Doors that were closed previously will now be open."

 But voter approval may not be enough.
-Though a legislative budget analysis office estimates Medicaid expansion would bring about $500 million in federal funding to Maine each per year, it would also cost the state about $50 million a year.
+Though a legislative budget analysis office estimates Medicaid expansion would bring about $500 million in federal funding to Maine each year, it would also cost the state about $50 million a year.

-The fate of the Medicaid expansion will now be in the hands of the legislature, where lawmakers can change it like any other bill.
+The fate of the Medicaid expansion will now be in the hands of the Legislature, where lawmakers can change it like any other bill.
 Four ballot initiatives passed by Maine voters last year have been delayed, altered or overturned.

 But state Democratic leaders pledge to implement the measure.
 "Any attempts to illegally delay or subvert the law ... will be fought with every recourse at our disposal," Speaker of the House Sara Gideon said.
 "Mainers demanded affordable access to health care yesterday, and that is exactly what we intend to deliver."

 This story is part of a reporting partnership with NPR, local member stations and Kaiser Health News.
-Follow @PattyWight on Twitter
+Follow @PattyWight on Twitter.